McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 - [Filter](http://www.mcxtrace.org/download/components/3.1/optics/Filter.html) which can handle absorption and refraction, as a block or any OFF/PLY geometry.
 - [Fluorescence](http://www.mcxtrace.org/download/components/3.1/samples/Fluorescence.html) which can handle absorption, fluorescence, Compton and Rayleigh scattering, as a block, sohere, cylinder or any OFF/PLY geometry.

 The `Fluorescence` component is the most versatile.
 It takes as input argument a chemical formulae to describe materials.
-The three other absorption components (`Absorption_sample`, `Abs_objects`, and `Filter`) use 'absroption' data files which must be prepared before.
+The three other absorption components (`Absorption_sample`, `Abs_objects`, and `Filter`) use 'absorption' data files which must be prepared before.

 There is a dedicated documentation and tool to get absorption data files.
 - [HOWTO: McXtrace absorption files (materials)](https://github.com/McStasMcXtrace/McCode/wiki/HOWTO%3A-McXtrace-absorption-files-%28materials%29)